Tchouanga12/BeWare-FirstPhase/README.md

 The main frameworks used for the porject are laravel version 0.6  and vue.js

 Inorder to get laravel into you follow this link https://laravel.com/docs/7.x/homestead

+In case you are getting issues in installing laravel contact this whatsApp number +237656774424